geodynamics/burnman/paper/paper.md

 and elemental compositions, convert to different chemical component systems, and add or subtract components.

-The project also includes over 40 annotated examples, an extensive suite of unit tests and benchmarks, and a directory containing user-contributed code from published papers.
+The project includes over 40 annotated examples, an extensive suite of unit tests and benchmarks, and a directory containing user-contributed code from published papers.
 A multipart tutorial illustrates key functionality, including the